 21 Apr Why Should You Care About PDF Remediation?

-What is PDF Remediation?
+What is PDF Accessibility and Remediation?

 When you use a screen reader, you will observe that it reads a screen from left to right, one element after another.
 It will read the screen as it navigates a document, Web page, or PDF that you have requested it to read.
 If you want a screen reader to read properly, you must instruct it where to go when it has finished reading the current element.
 Unlike HTML or XML, PDFs lack tags on which screen readers can rely.
 There are some techniques to mark up text in a PDF, such as using headings, page breaks, or paragraphs, but they aren’t necessarily correct or dependable.